Quinoa: Soil

-Pests

-In eastern North America, it is susceptible to a leaf miner that may reduce crop success.
-(The miner also affects the common weed and close relative Chenopodium album, but C.album is much more resistant.)

-Rotation is used in its Andean native range.
-Rotation is common with potato, cereals and legumes including Lupinus mutabilis.

 Genetics

 The genome of quinoa was sequenced in 2017.
 Through traditional selective breeding and, potentially, genetic engineering, the plant is being modified to have higher crop yield, improved tolerance to heat and biotic stress, and greater sweetness through saponin inhibition.

 Harvesting

 Traditionally, quinoa grain is harvested by hand, and only rarely by machine, because the extreme variability of the maturity period of most quinoa cultivars complicates mechanization.
 Harvest needs to be precisely timed to avoid high seed losses from shattering, and different panicles on the same plant mature at different times.
 The crop yield in the Andean region (often around 3 t/ha up to 5 t/ha) is comparable to wheat yields.
 In the United States, varieties have been selected for uniformity of maturity and are mechanically harvested using conventional small grain combines.

 Processing

 The plants are allowed to stand until the stalks and seeds have dried out and the grain has reached a moisture content below 10%.

 Handling involves threshing the seedheads from the chaff and winnowing the seed to remove the husk.
 Before storage, the seeds need to be dried in order to avoid germination.
-Dry seeds can be stored raw, until being washed or mechanically processed to remove the pericarp to eliminate the bitter layer containing saponins.
 This was traditionally done manually, which is labour-intensive.
-The seeds must be dried again before being stored and sold in stores.